butopea/vue-storefront-opencart-indexer/README.md

 * `yarn install`
 * Copy `config.json.example` as `config.json` and edit it to set your VS Bridge credentials, ElasticSearch index name, store ID, language ID, as well as endpoint URLs to match your domain.

+The `username` field should contain OpenCart API name and the `password` field should contain OpenCart API key.

 Note: You need to whitelist your IP address in OpenCart's admin panel.

 **Usage:**